hsusak/hsusak/README.md

 # Hrvoje Šušak
 I am Hrvoje from Croatia and I do content on Design and Development.
-Beside that, have also experience as an IT manager.
-My current primary role is core data warehouse (DW) team leader in finance sector (UniCredit Group).
-However, my real passion is design process in general: from development part (IT process improvements, automatizations) to various graphic designs (frontend, data visualisation, websites).
+My current primary role is core data warehouse (DW) team leader in finance sector (UniCredit Group), upgrading my experience in that way as well.
+Stil, my real passion is design process in general: from development part (IT process improvements, automatizations) to various designs (frontend, data visualisation, websites).
 Enjoy creativity in any aspect.
-Feel free to contact me at hsusak@yahoo.com Cheers! 😉
+If you want ask, comment or just be in touch, you can reach me at hsusak@yahoo.com.
+Take care! 😉

 ## Key Skills:
 - Programm Languages: SQL / SAS / VBA